-Under no circumstances may local leagues, District Administrators, or other field personnel permit the Little League Trademarks to be used on or in connection with any business products or services.
-The local league does not have the right to assign the use of Little League Trademarks to any third party entity.
+Under no circumstances may local leagues, District Administrators, or other field personnel permit the Little League Trademarks (which includes the words Little League) to be used on or in connection with any business products or services.
+The local league does not have the right to permit, transfer, or assign use of Little League Trademarks to any third party entity for any purpose, even if the third party has made a donation to the league.
+This includes the use of International Tournament marks.